-In terms of treatment, all interns co-lead a social skills group for adolescents with one of our faculty members.
-Elective treatment opportunities include providing cognitive behavioral therapy to children with ASD and co-occurring psychiatric disorders; providing pivotal response treatment to young children with ASD; and facilitating additional social skills, parent, or sibling support groups.
+In terms of treatment, the autism fellow co-leads a social skills group for adolescents, additional treatment opportunities include providing cognitive behavioral therapy to children with ASD and co-occurring psychiatric disorders; providing social communication coaching to parents of young children with ASD; and facilitating additional social skills, parent, or sibling support groups.
 The clinic is highly integrated with the research program, and both involve highly experienced professionals from a variety of disciplines.
 Involvement in research is welcomed.